supermacro/personal-site-old/content/posts/2018-04-01-future-of-webdev.md

 ## JavaScript Has Reached Its Zenith

-It's easy to forget JS's early history.
-[The language was built by one person in just a few days](https://en.wikipedia.org/wiki/JavaScript#Beginnings_at_Netscape).
-I don't think Brendan Eich imagined JS would become such a central player in the evolution of the web.
-Nor did he intend it to be the language for use in basically every type of application.
-But browsers have over-time come to dominate the software landscape making JS the default language for reaching millions of users.
-Economics, not JavaScript's inherent features, are what lead it to become so prominent.
+It is easy to forget JS's early history.
+[The language was built by one person in just a few days](https://en.wikipedia.org/wiki/JavaScript#Beginnings_at_Netscape) without the knowledge that the "internet browser" would eventually dominate the software landscape, thus making JS the default language for reaching millions of users. **Economics, not JavaScript's inherent features, are what lead it to become so prominent**.
 There was no alternative way to add interactivity and delight to web pages.
 JS had a monopoly on front-end languages.

-Since its inception, JS has continued to evolve; pushing the limits of what could be accomplished while also improving the developer experience of the language by leaps and bounds.
+Since its inception, JS has continued to evolve; pushing the limits of what could be accomplished while also improving the ergonomics of the language by leaps and bounds.
 We're spoiled in this day and age when dealing with asynchronicity, but we all remember a time when callback-hell was the norm.
 The barrier to creating complex apps has progressively declined.

 But there are only so much changes one can make, and features one can add to a language, before any [additions become only marginally beneficial](https://www.britannica.com/topic/diminishing-returns).
-This is simply an economic law.
+This is simply an economic law as real as the gravitational force.

 I think the last game-changing update to JS was `async / await`.
 Everything after that has been nice, but not revolutionary.
 In essence; JS will only get marginally better, but will stay fundamentally as it is for the foreseeable future.